-Students who wish to transfer to the University from another college or university must apply to the Office of Admissions as described in General Information.
-External transfer applicants are admitted through the Cockrell School of Engineering and should use the ApplyTexas online application and select Geosystems Engineering and Hydrogeology as a first-choice major.
+Students who wish to transfer to the University from another college or university must apply to the Office of Admissions as described in the General Information Catalog.
+External transfer applicants are admitted through the Cockrell School of Engineering and should use the ApplyTexas online application and select geosystems engineering and hydrogeology as a first-choice major.
 Requirements for admission as a transfer student vary, but all transfer applicants must submit transcripts of all college and high school coursework.

 External transfer applicants will be required to meet the following minimum criteria to be considered for admission to the geosystems engineering and hydrogeology major:

 - Completion of Mathematics 408L, 408M, or 408D,

 - Completion of a minimum of four technical courses.
 Technical courses include courses offered in mathematics, physics, chemistry, biology, geology, computer science, and engineering.

 Admission applications that are not complete by the March 1st deadline may be held to a higher admissions standard than those that are complete, if enrollment limits are reached.

 Internal Transfer Admissions